Skip to main content

 Body Fat the Aromatase Factor

-Adipose tissue, or body fat, is a primary site of outside of the brain and gonads.
+Adipose tissue, or body fat, is a primary site of aromatase activity outside of the brain and gonads.
 This tissue functions almost as an endocrine organ itself, actively producing the aromatase enzyme.
 Consequently, a higher percentage of body fat creates a larger reservoir for the conversion of testosterone into estrogen.

 This creates a feedback loop where increased body fat can lead to higher estrogen levels, which in turn can promote further fat storage.
 Reducing excess body fat through consistent effort is a direct method for decreasing the total aromatase capacity of your body, thereby helping to normalize the testosterone-to-estrogen ratio.